Tanya Roberts: Remembering The Bond Girl, Sheena And Beastmaster Beauty

 I got a fabulous bouquet of roses from Jackie the day I was hired, and Cheryl [Ladd] was on the phone the same day.
 Those girls are fabulous.
 I love David Doyle, too.
 On the set in Hawaii one day, he’s looking beautiful in a grass skirt and before I know it he’s mooning us.
 David Doyle?
 You know what I mean?

 Even though Charlie’s Angels came to an end after the fifth-season finale, that didn’t mean that Roberts was done with Hollywood.
 In 1982 she starred in The Beastmaster, a film remembered by just about every prepubescent boy with a love of the sword and sandals genre.
-Sure, the Conan the Barbarian rip off with the pet ferrets was cool, put this was the movie where Tanya Roberts went swimming!
+Sure, the Conan the Barbarian rip off with the pet ferrets was cool, but this was also the movie where Tanya Roberts went swimming!

 I sort of felt like every girl who'd ever been a Bond Girl had seen their career go nowhere, so I was a little cautious.
 I remember I said to my agent, 'No one ever works after they get a Bond movie' and they said to me, 'Are you kidding?
 Glenn Close would do it if she could.’
 And I thought to myself, well you can have regrets if you wish, but what's the point?
 At the time I didn't know what I know now, and to be honest, who would turn that role down, really?